Monoliths vs Microservices: Which is Right for Your Application?

-It clearly shows that microservices are 14% and 12% slower than monoliths for the two use cases.
-And similar results are echoed by experiments comparing the performances of the two architectures.
+It clearly shows that microservices were 14% and 12% slower than monoliths in the two use cases.
+And similar results were obtained from experiments comparing the two architectures.

 So when performance is based purely on latency, monoliths outshine microservices.
 However, you should also keep in mind that we are talking about fractions of seconds here.
 There’s so much more to successful applications.

 When speaking of complexity, it covers the complexity of development as well as maintaining the existing software.

 Let’s start with the microservices architecture.
 With each new service coming into the picture, a microservices environment can grow exponentially.
 Each microservice has its own codebase.
 There are multiple frameworks in action and potentially multiple languages being used to build the application.
 This is accompanied by the use of multiple versions of libraries since the releases are not in sync.

 While these were the complexities involved during development, running a microservices application is no simple feat either.
 Containers and clusters come with complexities and demand great expertise for smooth management.